pigoz/mplayer2/DOCS/man/en/mplayer.rst

         Pass AVOptions to libavformat demuxer.

         Note, a patch to make the *o=* unneeded and pass all unknown options through the AVOption system is welcome.
 A full list of AVOptions can be found in the FFmpeg manual.
 Note that some options may conflict with MPlayer options.

         *EXAMPLE*: ``o=fflags=+ignidx``
     probesize=<value>
         Maximum amount of data to probe during the detection phase.
 In the case of MPEG-TS this value identifies the maximum number of TS packets to scan.
     cryptokey=<hexstring>
         Encryption key the demuxer should use.
 This is the raw binary data of the key converted to a hexadecimal string.

---loadidx=<index file>
+--loadidx=<filename>
     The file from which to read the video index data saved by ``--saveidx``.
     This index will be used for seeking, overriding any index data contained in the AVI itself.
 MPlayer will not prevent you from loading an index file generated from a different AVI, but this is sure to cause unfavorable results.